Disappearance of Patricia Meehan: Crash and disappearance

-At 8:15 p.m. on April 20, Peggy Bueller and her father were traveling west on Montana Highway 200 near Circle, Montana, when they witnessed a vehicle heading east driving on the wrong side of the road.
+At 8:15pm on the night of April 20, Peggy Bueller and her father were traveling west on Montana Highway 200 near Circle, Montana, when they witnessed a vehicle heading east driving on the wrong side of the road.
 Bueller managed to swerve onto the shoulder, avoiding a head-on collision, but the vehicle crashed into the car traveling behind her, driven by off-duty police dispatcher Carol Heitz.
-Heitz emerged from the car wreckage unharmed; on the road, she witnessed a blonde woman emerge from the other car, walk up to her, and stare as though she were "looking right through her."
+Heitz emerged from the wreckage unharmed; on the road, she witnessed a blonde woman emerge from the other car, walk up to her and stare as though she were "looking right through her."
 According to Heitz, the woman did not speak.
 Bueller, who remained pulled over on the shoulder of the road, then witnessed the blonde woman climb over a fence and stand motionless, observing the scene:

 As I looked out across the accident, I noticed someone on the other side of the fence.
 [She was] standing there like a spectator - not like it had happened to her.

 Bueller watched as the unidentified woman stood silently for several moments on the opposite side of the fence before walking away into an empty field, vanishing into the night.
-Bueller immediately drove into town to reach a phone, while her father stayed with Heitz at the scene of the crash.
-When police arrived, the unidentified female driver of the other vehicle was nowhere to be found.
+Bueller immediately drove into town to reach a phone while her father stayed with Heitz at the scene of the crash.
+When police arrived, the unidentified woman was nowhere to be found.
 Within thirty minutes, her identity was revealed to be Meehan, which police determined after running the vehicle's license plate number through the Department of Motor Vehicles database.